Taboo (2017 TV series): Production

 Taboo was created by Steven Knight, Tom Hardy and his father, Edward "Chips" Hardy, and is based on a story written by Tom and Chips Hardy.
 Knight and Tom Hardy previously worked together in the 2013 film Locke and the TV series Peaky Blinders, which premiered in 2013.
 The first series was directed by Kristoffer Nyholm and Anders Engström.
 The music was composed by Max Richter.
 Steven Knight plans for two more series.
 Taboo was renewed for a second series in March 2017.
 In November 2021, Knight confirmed that six of season two's eight planned episodes had been written, and the start of filming is contingent upon Hardy's schedule.
 In May 2022, Knight earmarked the end of 2023 as a potential filming start date.
-In March 2023, producer Dean Baker stated that the second season of Taboo was being worked on, however as of 2025 there have been no further updates and no release date has been announced.
+In March 2023, producer Dean Baker stated that the second season of Taboo was being worked on; no release date has been announced.